jastimi/jastimi-uc.github.io/README.md

 #### Basic JavaScript code ​

-I used jQuery to implement the javascript code of show/hide your email and angular JS to implement the code of digital clock and analog clock.
+I used jQuery to implement the javascript code of show/hide your email and angular js to implement the code of digital clock and analog clock.
 I also implemented a new functionality for sharing my pages on social media sites.

 This is the html code for these functionalities.